Running Motivation Tips for Bad Races

 No one sets out to have race that leaves a sour taste in your mouth and that sinking feeling in your gut.
 Inevitably, after a race that doesn’t go as planned, there is a lot of second guessing, feeling of disappointment and even bewilderment.
 What happened?
 What went so very wrong?

 I think it’s important to realize that if you race long enough, you are bound to have a “bad race.” (more on why I have this in parenthesis later) No matter how much you train, whether you are at the front or the back of the pack, crappy races happen.
-And while I can’t tell you not to be disappointed in a race that doesn’t go as planned, I do have some advice on how to overcome such an event, and how to use it to your advantage the next time you line up at the start line.
+And while I can’t tell you not to be disappointed in a race that doesn’t go as planned, I do have some running advice on how to overcome such an event, and how to use it to your advantage the next time you line up at the start line.
 Let’s turn a negative into a positive, shall we?

 So You Had A Bad Race